-- An application submitted by an otherwise eligible non-federal entity (i.e., the applicant) may be deemed ineligible when the person that submitted the application is not: - ▶ 1) a current employee, personnel, official, staff, or leadership of the non-federal entity; and - 2) duly authorized to apply for an award on behalf of the non-federal entity at the time of application.
+- Organizations that are not 501(c)(3) nonprofit organizations - An application submitted by an otherwise eligible non-federal entity (i.e., the applicant) may be deemed ineligible when the person that submitted the application is not: - I) a current employee, personnel, official, staff, or leadership of the non-federal entity; and - 2) duly authorized to apply for an award on behalf of the non-federal entity at the time of application.
 Further, the Authorized Organization Representative (AOR)/Authorized Official must be a duly authorized current employee, personnel, official, or leadership of the recipient and provide an email address unique to the recipient at the time of application and upon any change in assignment during the period of performance.
-Consultants or contractors of the recipient are not permitted to be the AOR/Authorized Official of the recipient and - > 3) Any non-profit agency applying for NSGP funding on behalf of a governmental entity or other ineligible organization. - The final beneficiary of the NSGP grant award must be an eligible nonprofit organization and cannot be a for-profit/fundraising extension of a nonprofit organization.
+Consultants or contractors of the recipient are not permitted to be the AOR/Authorized Official of the recipient and - The final beneficiary of the NSGP grant award must be an eligible nonprofit organization and cannot be a for-profit/fundraising extension of a nonprofit organization.
 While these for-profit or fundraising extensions may be associated with the eligible nonprofit organization, NSGP funding cannot be used to benefit those extensions and therefore they are considered ineligible applications